pluginkollektiv/statify/readme.txt

 ## Upgrade Notice ##

+### 1.8.3 ###
+This is a bugfix with corrections for the dashboard widget and PHP 8 issues on multisite.
+It is recommended for all users.

 ### 1.8.2 ###
 This is a maintenance release with minor changes in the dashboard widget.
 Compatible with WordPress 5.7.